cryptax/spectre-armv7/README.md

 Those results apply to a smartphone with **ARM Cortex A53** cores.
 Those cores are seen as **ARMv7** (I guess because the ROM does not have 64-bit enabled).
 I compiled with Android **NDK r13b** and **platform 22** (Android 5.1).
+More recently, I compiled with Android **NDK r17** and platform 22.

 | CPU | TIMING | MAX_TRIES | CACHE_HIT_THRESHOLD | Results |
 | ----- | ---------- | -------------- | --------------------------------- | ---------- |
 | Cortex A8  | PTHREAD | 999 | 80 | Too many cache hits |